OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/linux/classic/hpcpack-cluster-openfoam.md

 if [ ${COUNT} -eq 0 ]
 then
-    # CCP_NODES_CORES is not found or is empty, just run hello mpirun without hostfile arg.
+    # CCP_NODES_CORES is not found or is empty, just run the mpirun without hostfile arg.
     ${MPIRUN} $*
 else
-    # Create hello hostfile file
+    # Create the hostfile file
     NODELIST_PATH=${SCRIPT_PATH}/hostfile_$$

-    # Get every node name and write into hello hostfile file
+    # Get every node name and write into the hostfile file
     I=1
     while [ ${I} -lt ${COUNT} ]
     do